alankritamingwal/codechef_solution-codeforce_sol/README.md

-# codechef_solution of question i have done
+# codechef_solution of question i have done  and codeforce solution